 From school-wide assemblies to parent education programs, everything that goes on at The Center for Early Education supports the learning experience of our students.
 As a diverse, urban school, The Center often serves as a community resource for its constituents and we are always looking for new ways to get volunteers involved and make our campus a hub for all kinds of activities - from helping our community, to professional development for educators, to displaying local organizations’ art.
-Learn more about what we're about below.

 Monday Morning Assembly

 Every Monday morning kindergarten through sixth grade students gather in our Community Center.
 Announcements and special presentations are made, birthdays are celebrated, and we all get ready for the week ahead.